mattstyles/raid/README.md

 ## Example with stateful-like components

-Cursors can be passed directly to components to simulate internal component state.
+Cursors or references can be passed directly to components to simulate internal component state.
+Passing references means that child component must grab their own cursors but cursors from references will be fresh.
 They can be passed down the render tree to children or grabbed directly from the state object by using a key path.

 ```js
 import Immreact from 'immreact'